Jaw Pain – How Your Dentist Can Help

 How is TMJ Diagnosed?

 Your dentist will listen for jaw clicks and pops, test your bite, and check for tenderness or issues with your facial muscles.
-He or she may also take x-rays or order an MRI to see if something other than TMJ is causing your jaw pain.
+He or she may also take digital dental x-rays or order an MRI to see if something other than TMJ is causing your jaw pain.

 How is TMJ Treated?